Howard F. Schwartz, Colorado State University, Bugwood.org

 Many farm tractors manufactured since 1967 can be retrofitted with a ROPS.
 Tractor companies and aftermarket manufacturers have designed and developed ROPS for most tractor models.
 Manufacturers such as AGCO, Case-IH, Kubota, New Holland and Deere and Company offer low cost retrofit ROPS kits for tractors manufactured from the mid 1960's to 1985.
 ROPS for many older and smaller tractors can be purchased for $1000.
 Agricultural equipment dealers are approved to install a retrofit ROPS and seat belt.
 Installation charges are normally in addition to the cost of the ROPS.

-A listing of ROPS retrofits for farm tractors manufactured since 1967 has been compiled by the National Farm Medicine Center, Marshfield, Wisconsin, in a publication called, "A Guide to Agricultural Tractor Rollover Protection".
+A listing of ROPS retrofits for farm tractors manufactured since 1967 has been compiled in a publication called, "A Guide to Agricultural Tractor Rollover Protection".
 This guidebook is available on the web.
 Local equipment dealers should also have information on ROPS retrofitting for their brands of tractor.

 ROPS for some older models of tractors may not be available even though one is listed by a ROPS manufacturer.
 This is because a ROPS manufacturer often will not produce a specific ROPS for an older tractor until an order has been placed.
 An order for just one ROPS may mean the cost will be prohibitive to the tractor owner.